Combined Biking & Hiking Coastal Camino

 • Rear pannier rack and bag

-• Bottle cage and brand new Portugal Green Walks water bottle
+• Bottle cage and new Portugal Green Walks water bottle

 • Helmet

-• Small repair kit per group.
-This includes spare inner tubes (Schrader valve), tyre levers, bike pump, chain oil, chain link, disposable gloves, and multi-tool.
+• Repair kit per group (spare inner tubes (Schrader valve), tyre levers, pump, chain link, chain oil, gloves, and multi-tool)

 DIGITAL DETAILED ITINERARY